Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 Features
 --------

-- The 1-Wire bus enables multiple temperature sensors on a single long cable.
+- 1-Wire bus enables multiple temperature sensors on a single long cable.

-- The Linux kernel auto-discovers 1-Wire temperature sensors on startup.
+- Linux kernel auto-discovers 1-Wire temperature sensors on startup.

 - Accepts multiple types of sensors on the same bus.
 A mixed setup is possible.